DUNE/dunedb/docs/api.md

 #### POST  /api/component/123456789-abcd-1234-1234-123456789abcd

-Required permissions: "components:edit" (changing an existing component) or "components:create" (which only allows new insertions)
+Required permissions: "components:edit" (adding a new component or changing an existing one)

 This sets the component to the new information provided.
 The body of the post should be formatted as follows:
 ```